ravivyas84/dailynotes-panel/README.md

 # README dailynotes-panel

-This is the README for your extension "dailynotes-panel".
-After writing up a brief description, we recommend including the following sections.

 ## Features

 - Adds a panel to list all daily notes, where the notes are named in either yyyyddmm or yyyy-mm-dd format.